How to choose mould steel

 For general purpose moulding applications, the principal steel attributes are listed and explained below.

 (a) High core strength

-As a result of the service conditions encountered during injection moulding, i.e. relatively high compressive cyclic loadings, the material core strength is of relevance to the mould designer.
+As a result of the service conditions encountered during injection moulding, i.e., relatively high compressive cyclic loadings, the material core strength is relevant to the mould designer.

 The material must be able to withstand high compressive loads without cracking or splitting.